ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 ```

 The way to think about a Step in Open Job Description is that it is defining a command to run and the collection of inputs
 to run the command with.
-This is a [map operation](https://en.wikipedia.org/wiki/Map_(higher-order_function)), if
-you are familiar with that concept.
-You're not going to define any inputs for the command yet, so you'll be using the default
-of having a single Task with empty input.
-The command is defined in the `onRun` Action in the skeleton above; this is
+The command is defined in the `onRun` Action in the skeleton above.
-the command that is run when running a Task within a [Session](How-Jobs-Are-Run#sessions).
 An Action in the 2023-09
 revision of the specification [is defined as](2023-09-Template-Schemas#5-action):

 ```yaml